fishcus/KAP-manual/en/troubleshooting/README.md

 ## Monitor and Diagnose

-This chapter demonstrates how does KAP get monitered and diagnosed.
+This chapter demonstrates how to monitor KAP and its dependencies, and how to diagnose incidents through logs and KyBot.